Can collection materials be treated with pesticides?

 from the water, solvents, or pesticide as it comes in contact with the collection material.

-- Museum personnel or others may handle the treated collections and thus expose themselves to pesticide residues, which may be toxic to humans.
+- Collections care personnel, library patrons, researchers, or others may handle the treated collections and thus expose themselves to pesticide residues, which may be toxic to humans.
 This was especially evident when many mammalogy, ornithology, herpetology, and anthropology collections were treated with arsenic soap or powders in the 1800’s and early 1900’s.
 Staff and researchers today must be careful when handling older artifacts or taxidermy mounts because of these applications.

 - Careful crack and crevice application of pesticides by a licensed pest management professional can assist in controlling certain pest populations.
 Endemic, area-wide infestations of carpet beetles, silverfish, ants, cockroaches, and booklice (psocids) may be at least partially controlled with residual pesticide applications.
 Note, however, that clothes moth and carpet beetle infestations entrenched in susceptible objects and artifacts cannot be controlled with these types of applications.